syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StepLine.md

 ## Dashed Step Line Chart

-The [StrokeDashArray](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LineSeries.html#Syncfusion_Maui_Charts_LineSeries_StrokeDashArray) property of [StepLineSeries]() is used to render the Step line series with dashes.
-Odd value considered as rendering size and Even value considered as gap.
+The [StrokeDashArray](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LineSeries.html#Syncfusion_Maui_Charts_LineSeries_StrokeDashArray) property of the [StepLineSeries]() is used to render the Step line series with dashes.
+An odd value is considered as rendering size, and an Even value is considered a gap.

 {% tabs %}